Skip navigation

 How should this medicine be used?

-Hydrocodone combination products come as a tablet, a capsule, a syrup, a solution (clear liquid), an extended-release (long-acting) capsule, and an extended-release (long-acting) suspension (liquid) to take by mouth.
-The tablet, capsule, syrup, and solution are usually taken every 4 to 6 hours as needed.
-The extended-release capsule and the extended-release suspension are usually taken every 12 hours as needed.
-If you are taking hydrocodone on a regular schedule, take it at around the same times every day.
+Hydrocodone combination products come as a tablet, a syrup, a solution (clear liquid), and an extended-release (long-acting) suspension (liquid) to take by mouth.
+The tablet, syrup, and solution are usually taken every 4 to 6 hours as needed.
+The extended-release suspension is usually taken every 12 hours as needed.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.

 Shake the extended-release suspension well before each use to mix the medication evenly.
 Do not mix the extended-release suspension with other medications or with other liquids such as water.